baloian/robinhood-fifo/README.md

 # Robinhood Gain/Loss Calculator
-This TypeScript library provides functionality to calculate [Robinhood](https://robinhood.com/) trading gains or losses based on FIFO using individual reports as inputs.
+This TypeScript library provides functionality to calculate [Robinhood](https://robinhood.com/) trading gains or losses using reports as input.
 We do this because Robinhood does not provide gains and losses in the monthly statements.

 **IMPORTANT:** The `robinhood-fifo` project DOES NOT generate tax forms of any kind.
-It helps you calculate gains and losses in FIFO mode.
+It helps you calculate gains and losses.

 ## Build